Miguel Pereira de Carvalho

 Miguel Pereira de Carvalho (born 6 September 1976) is an East Timorese politician and public administrator, and a member of the Fretilin political party.

-He is the incumbent Minister of State Administration, serving since May 2020 in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.
+From May 2020 to July 2023, he was the Minister of State Administration, serving in the VIII Constitutional Government of East Timor led by Prime Minister Taur Matan Ruak.

 Early life and career

 Carvalho was born in Dili, in the then Indonesian province of East Timor.
 He began his tertiary studies at Sekolah Tinggi Pemerintahan Dalam Negeri (STPDN) (now the Institut Pemerintahan Dalam Negeri (IPDN) (English: Institute of Governance of Home Affairs)), in West Java, Indonesia.
 In 2003, he completed a Masters of Politics and Public Policy degree at Macquarie University in Sydney, Australia.

 During the Indonesian occupation of East Timor, Carvalho worked in the administration of the then Bobonaro district, beginning in July 1998 and ending in September 1999.
 Following the departure of the Indonesians in 1999, he worked at the United Nations Transitional Administration in East Timor (UNTAET) as Treasury Officer in the Ministry of Finance and for the UNTAET Health and Social Service Agency.

 After East Timor became independent in 2002, Carvalho was National Human Resources Advisor at the Department of Justice from February to April 2003, and Consular Assistant at the Australian Embassy in East Timor from May to August 2003.
 He then served as Project Officer for the Training Development Coordination Unit in the Prime Minister's Office from September to November 2003.

 In December 2003, Carvalho started working in the Ministry of State Administration.
 There, he served in the positions of National Director of Administration and Finance (December 2003 - March 2008), National Director of Local Development and Spatial Planning (April 2008 – March 2011), National Director of Planning, Evaluation and External Cooperation (April 2011 – April 2013), Director General for Local Development (April 2013 – July 2015) and Director General of Urban Management (July 2015 – February 2019).

 On 28 February 2019, Carvalho was appointed Deputy Provedor of the Office of the Provedor for Human Rights and Justice (Provedoria dos Direitos Humanos e Justiça (PDHJ)), in the area of Good Governance.
 He succeeded Jesuina Maria Ferreira Gomes, who became the new ombudswoman of the PDHJ.